Cultivate a regular journaling habit in 2020.

 It’s low barrier.
 Journaling is super accessible.
 It doesn’t take a ton of energy or willpower.
 I don’t need to be in any special environment or state of mind.

 There’s a lot of freedom.
 I can use a structured format or I can choose to free write.
 Prompts are great for any time I’m feeling stuck, disinterested, or like I have nothing much to say.
 There are so many to choose from out there.
-I like the Future Self journaling template from the Holistic Psychologist.
 My favourite source of journaling inspiration is to pull an oracle or tarot card and write about how the card relates to me currently.
 That could include how I’d like to integrate the lessons, or how I might shift / release the energy of the card as it relates to my life.
 Its a great way to become more familiar with a deck and to establish a more personal understanding of the cards.

 Journaling can be an amazing creative outlet.
 Until recently, I had no idea that there are so many styles of journaling!
 Artistic and keepsake journaling, short stories, and poems are all totally valid methods of self expression and within my journaling habit - a safe place to learn, experiment and practice.
 There’s no pressure.
 I don’t have to show anyone if I don't want to.
 (This works well for the scorpio aspects of nature!)

 Find Inspiration (follow journaling hashtags).
 Learn about and embrace different styles.